asabla/nvchad-settings/README.md

 # nvchad-settings
-A repo which contains all custom settings applied to nvchad
+I mainly use this repo as a way for sharing nvchad settings across multiple machines.